sandlib/PythonForMachineLearning/README.md

 # PythonForMachineLearning
-This is a repository for the Python For Machine Learning Course on xcelerator
+This is a Python repository For Machine Learning Course on xcelerator